psychemedia/island-storynotes/three-little-pigs.md

 A Shrovun, a Shrovun,
 I be cum a Shrovun,
 Nice meeat in a pie.
-My mouth is verrey dry !
+My mouth is verrey dry!
 I wish a wuz zoo well a-wet,
 I'd zing the louder for a nut !